dichev/automation-suite/bin/README.md

     --no-wait                   Skip waiting for active php processes to end and other safety delays.
 WARNING: this will break current php processes in the middle of their execution causing strange errors.
     --only-nginx                Update all configurations but restarts only the nginx service (so php-fpm will be not updated)
     --with-nginx-upgrade        Update all configurations but restarts only the nginx service USING UPGRADE method (so php-fpm will be not updated)
-    -h, --help                  output usage information
+    -p, --parallel [limit]      When run with multiple hosts define how many commands to be executed in parallel.
+Set to 0 execute them all together.
+By default will be executed sequentially
+    -v, --verbose               Turn ON log details of whats happening -f, --force                 Suppress confirm messages (used for automation) -n, --dry-run               Dry run mode will do everything as usual except commands execution -q, --quiet                 Turn off chat and some logs in stdout -h, --help                  output usage information
 ```
 ## <a name="sys-metrics"></a>sys-metrics